Applications are OPEN for academic year 2019/20.

 No prior experience is required – however, if you have volunteered in the past, we would like to hear about it!

 Of course.
-Before you become an active Listener you will attend a full weekend of training to equip you with all the skills you require to be a competent and confident active Listener.
+Before you become an active Listener you will attend a full weekend of training to equip you with all the skills you require to be a competent and confident volunteer.
 Friendly Faces will also attend separate training that is more specific for your role – this also ensures that you can continue to use Nightline as a service if you so desire.